dgbowl/yadg/docs/source/features.rst

 Original metadata
 `````````````````
 By default, **yadg** attempts to decode and store all understood metadata present in the extracted files.
-Currently, this metadata is stored in the ``original_metadata`` entry within the ``.attrs`` on the :class:`~datatree.DataTree` nodes, which is serialised into json strings in the :func:`yadg.extractors.extract` function.
+Currently, this metadata is stored in the ``original_metadata`` entry within the ``.attrs`` on the :class:`~xarray.DataTree` nodes, which is serialised into json strings in the :func:`yadg.extractors.extract` function.

 .. warning::